Questions for Your Doctor

 At this point in your journey, you may be experiencing a number of emotions related to your diagnosis, such as fear, anxiety or sadness.
 Depression is not uncommon in cancer patients.
 You may benefit from joining a support group to find comfort.

 You may feel empowered and comforted by contributing to advocacy and awareness events.
-Even while receiving treatment, many patients are able to attend symposiums, conferences and fundraisers to connect with others in the community, learn about the breaking news in the field of mesothelioma, and help bring public awareness to the cancer.
+Even while receiving treatment, many patients can attend symposiums, conferences and fundraisers to connect with others in the community, learn about the breaking news in the field of mesothelioma, and help bring public awareness to this cancer.

 Many patients diagnosed with cancer may feel overwhelmed or depressed.
 If you need help dealing with the emotional challenges of your cancer, ask your doctor to recommend a mental health professional.